ssec/sift/doc/source/PACKAGING-mtgsift.rst

-It is assumed that the reader knows how to install and initialize a Conda environment (refer to :ref:`install-conda-packages` otherwise) and how to get the MTG-SIFT sources from the Git repository or from an archive.
+It is assumed that the reader knows how to install and initialize a Conda environment (refer to :ref:`install-conda-packages` otherwise) and how to get the SIFT sources from the Git repository or from an archive.

 Bootstrapping
 -------------

-This procedure is (only) necessary as long as there is no Conda package *mtgsift-devel-deps* available for the current platform.
-When the package is available you may skip this part and jump instead to :ref:`install-conda-mtgsift-devel` and then continue with :ref:`conda-and-pyinstaller-packaging`.
+This procedure is (only) necessary as long as there is no Conda package *sift-devel-deps* available for the current platform.
+When the package is available you may skip this part and jump instead to :ref:`install-conda-sift-devel` and then continue with :ref:`conda-and-pyinstaller-packaging`.

 Prerequisites